-The cost of installing of pervious paving is typically in the range of 20 - 30 per m, depending on the design and site conditions.
-This is significantly more expensive than conventional paving (approximately 5 - 10 per m).
+The cost of installing of pervious paving is typically in the range of \$20 - \$30 per m2, depending on the design and site conditions.
+This is significantly more expensive than conventional paving (approximately \$5 - \$10 per m2).
 Also, the operation and maintenance costs associated with vacuum sweeping may be substantial if a community does not already have the necessary equipment.